Here’s an email from my archives – about why people might choose a surrogate over other forms of help or touch.

 That’s one reason the Sexological Bodywork association is choosing a very strict definition for their work.
 Very smart, I think, so that 1) it’s legal and 2) it’s predictable.
 If you call a CSB you have some idea of what you’re getting.

 Ironically, Cuddle Parties, though a non-sexual event, have turned out to be a very healing experience for many.
 I’ve come to believe that clarity on boundaries and comfort with bodies is the pre-requisite for sexual success.
-Cuddleparty.com has loads of articles, including some on the physiological benefits of touch.
+Cuddleparty.com has loads of articles, including some on the physiological benefits of touch, as does DailyCBD.com.

 Hope that’s helpful.